craigatk/object-store-cache-plugin/README.md

 ## Compatibility

-The plugin is compatible with Gradle `8.4` and higher and Java `17` and higher.
+The plugin is compatible with Gradle `8.4` and higher and Java `21` and higher.

 ## Changelog

+* 3.0.0
+  * Plugin now requires Java 21+
+  * Built with Gradle 9
+  * Missing cache access key or secret key now fail build (required due to API changes in Gradle 9).
+Add `enabled = cacheAccessKey && cacheSecretKey` to the plugin Gradle config to disable the remote cache if those fields are not available.
 * 2.1.0
   * Upgrading to Minio 8
   * Plugin now requires Gradle 8.4+